 When selecting a paint for your next decorating project, as well as the color, it’s vital to choose the right sheen level for the surface, the room and the overall effect you wish to create.

 Paint comes in varying sheen levels and the higher the sheen, the higher the shine.
 So, if you want a really flat looking wall for instance, you need to go for a matte or flat emulsion.
-When you want something super-shiny, it has to be high-gloss.
+When you want something super-shiny, it has to be high gloss.
 The other thing to bear in mind is that the shinier and more sheen a paint has, the more durable and hardwearing it will be, as well as more reflective too.
 Paint finishes can have just as much of an impact on a room as the color, so it is important to make an informed decision when trying to bring your paint ideas to life.

 ‘As well as selecting your perfect color it is important to consider the paint finish,’ confirms Ruth Mottershead creative director at Little Greene.
-‘Are you looking for a matt, chalky finish or a high sheen gloss?
+‘Are you looking for a matte, chalky finish or a high sheen gloss?
 The surface you are painting will also determine your choice, as different surfaces have differing requirements.
 Sheen level, like color, is really a personal preference.
-I love the luxurious matt finish of Absolute Matt Emulsion, as it appears especially rich and sumptuous in darker shades such as Obsidian Green, Pompeian Ash or Lamp Black, as its flat matte finish affords a real depth to the color due to the subtle texture of its chalky surface.’
+I love the luxurious matte finish of Absolute Matt Emulsion, as it appears especially rich and sumptuous in darker shades such as Obsidian Green, Pompeian Ash or Lamp Black, as its flat matte finish affords a real depth to the color due to the subtle texture of its chalky surface.’

 Helen Shaw, director of Benjamin Moore agrees, ‘Sheen, or paint finish, is a measure of how much light is reflected from a painted surface, resulting in gloss – or a lack thereof.
 Different levels of sheen can affect how colors appear, how paint finishes look – and add dimension to rooms.’